AccountTechnologies/ring/docs/runnables/iisexpress.md

 </Project>
 ```

-Ring before 1.1.10 only uses `DevelopmentServerPort` to and assumes `localhost` when running IIS Express.
+Ring before 1.1.10 only uses `DevelopmentServerPort` and assumes `localhost` when running IIS Express.
 Version 1.1.10 and later versions support non-localhost bindings by utilising `IISUrl` first and falling back to `DevelopmentServerPort` if `IISUrl` is not found.

 ## Health check